Lombardi settling in as Michigan State starter

-Lombardi, who started three games as a redshirt freshman in 2018, now looks as if he’ll hold that role for a lot longer.
+Lombardi, who started three games at quarterback as a redshirt freshman in 2018, now looks as if he’ll hold that role for a lot longer.

 “I definitely feel like I’ve improved so much in the last two years,” he said.
 “Watching myself play as a freshman — sometimes you just sit there and you cringe at some of the plays.
 You’re like, ‘Man, I could have done this so much better, I could have done that so much better.’”

-Note: This version clarifies that Lombardi had three starts at quarterback in 2018.